CM-GDev/NTRS-NuevaTuRedSocial/README.md

   ## Installation

-  To install this application, there are a few steps to folllow:
+  To use this application, there are a few steps to folllow:
   1) Have [NODE.js](https://nodejs.org/en/download/) installed on your computer.
-  2) Have [MySql](https://www.mysql.com/downloads/) installed on your computer.
-  3) Clone my [GitHub](https://github.com/CM-GDev/CMG_TECH_BLOG) repo for this application.
+  2) Clone my [GitHub](https://github.com/CM-GDev/NTRS-NuevaTuRedSocial) repo for this application.
-  4) Change .env.Example file to .env after updating with your relevant database information
-  5) From the root of your project folder, run 'npm install' from the command-line to install the required npm packages for the application
+  3) From the root of your project folder and from the command-line, run "npm i" to install the required npm packages for the application
-  6) Initiate the database in mysql before seeding it with 'npm run seed' from the command-line
-  7) Run 'npm start' to start the server
-  8) In your web browser visit http://localhost:3001/ to interact with the application

   ## Usage

-  To use the deployed version of this application, visit my Heroku page: [CMG_TechBloG](https://cryptic-castle-82513.herokuapp.com/)
+  After installing the items above, use this [Walkthrough](https://youtu.be/pJVwoOdp19E) video as a guide for using this application.

   ## Credits

-  For this homework assignment, I relied on the documentation for [Sequelize](https://sequelize.org/docs/v6/category/core-concepts/)
+  For this homework assignment, I relied on the documentation for [Mongoose ](https://mongoosejs.com/docs/guide.html)

   ## License